LTCcovid Country Profiles

 Last updated: February 1st, 2022

 Both Senate and National Assembly commissions report the impact on wellbeing of the breakdown of care arrangements in the LTC population.
-There has been significant coverage in the reports, and in media, of the “syndrome de glissement” (slipping away syndrome), due to the depressive effects of isolation on older people.
-The Assembly report presents evidence of the impact on physical health due to the breakdown of occupational therapy and physiotherapy support, with considerably higher numbers of older people losing autonomy, and requiring support with walking and other activities of daily living.
+There has been significant coverage in the reports, and in media, of the “syndrome de glissement” (slipping away syndrome), due to the depressive effects of isolation on older people, and care homes have been described as transformed from “living spaces” to “medical spaces” (source).
+The Assembly?report?presents evidence of the impact on physical health due to the breakdown of occupational therapy and physiotherapy support, with considerably higher numbers of older people losing autonomy, and requiring support with walking and other activities of daily living.

 References: